top of page

 Let us know if you have used one of our Wind Phones!

 We would love to hear anything about your experience with it!
 Was it easy enough to get to; did it help bring you some healing; etc?
-(If you feel you might need some further mental health help or support, please click on "Need Help?" at the very top of this page.)

 Tell us which Wind Phone you used: